pydanny/pydanny-event-notes/leanstartup2012/index.rst

 Kind-of-lean startup talk

-* Founder Knodes
+* Founder of Knodes

     * http://knod.es/
     * https://twitter.com/Knodes

-If they can figure out the right people into your funnel to being a user, they become better than you about marketing your product.
+    * If they can figure out the right people into your funnel to being a user, your user becomes better than you about marketing your product.

 * **build/measure/learn **for everything... or else